-You can’t use a dark color and then put a lighter color on top of it, and expect it to result in the lighter color.
-Basically, all you are doing is packing more color molecules in the hair shaft with other dark color molecules.
-The result is darker hair.
+Like markers or crayons, you can’t cover a dark color with a light color and expect it to be lighter.
+Basically, you’re just packing more color molecules in the hair shaft with the other dark color molecules.

-The ammonia in hair color lifts up the scales of the cuticle, allowing the color pigments to get up in the cortex.
-In permanent color, the molecules are meant to last forever.
-In other words, they’re packed in like sardines.
+The ammonia in hair color opens the scales of the cuticle, allowing color pigments to get deep up in the cortex.
+So when you use permanent color, the molecules are meant to stay there forever.

-So back to the example I used with Clarice.
+So back to the example I used with Tiffany.

-When she first colored her hair brown, the hair dye packed a ton of brown color molecules into her hair shaft.
-She probably lost a few molecules when she washed her hair, but they were still pretty intact.
+When she first dyed her hair brown, a bunch of tiny brown color molecules were packed into her hair shaft.
+She may have lost a few molecules when she washed her hair, but overall, they remained intact.

-Color is not meant to lift color out of hair; it’s just meant to deposit pigment.
+That’s because dye isn’t meant to lift unnatural color molecules out of the hair; it’s just meant to deposit more pigment.

 Virgin hair is code for hair that has never been colored.